-The relationship between sleep environment and quality of sleep is closely related.
-To get a good night's sleep, you need to be in an environment conducive to sleep, which means having the right sleeping conditions and creating a sleep environment that is dark, quiet, and cool.
+The connection between sleep environment and quality of sleep is closely related.
+To get a good night's sleep, you need to be in an environment conducive to sleep, which means having the right conditions and creating an environment that is dark, quiet, and cool.

 The temperature of the sleeping area can affect your quality of sleep.
 A bedroom that is too hot or cold will not allow you to fall asleep, stay asleep, and wake up feeling refreshed.

-Adjust your heating or cooling to find a temperature that works the best for you.
-The best temperature to sleep is between 60-67 degrees Fahrenheit to achieve a good night's sleep.
-If you don't have any air conditioning, you can leave the window open to allow the fresh air to cool the sleeping area.
+Adjust your heating or cooling to find a temperature that works best for you.
+The best temperature for sleep is between 60-67 degrees Fahrenheit (15.6-19 degrees Celsius).
+If you don't have air conditioning, you can leave the window open to allow the fresh air to cool the sleeping area.

 The negative effects of having the wrong temperature include struggling to fall and stay asleep.
-A room that's too cold or warm can affect the quality of sleep.
-Temperatures that are too high or low will allow you to fall asleep faster but tend to hinder a deeper, more restorative sleep.
+Temperatures that are too high or too low will allow you to fall asleep faster but tend to hinder a deeper, more restorative sleep.
 This means you may find yourself waking up several times during the night.

-The noise in the sleeping area can make it difficult to fall asleep.
-A combination of noises that are too loud will affect your quality of sleep by making it difficult for you to fall and stay asleep.
+The noise in the bedroom can make it difficult to fall asleep.
+A combination of noises that are too loud will make it difficult for you to fall and stay asleep.

-People afraid of the dark can choose dim light specially designed not to disrupt your sleeping.
-Using a warm-white light bulb for a nightlight can help you reduce your fear of dark rooms while still creating a good sleep environment.
+People afraid of the dark can choose dim light specially designed to not disrupt their sleep.
+Using a warm-red light bulb for a nightlight can help you reduce your fear of dark rooms while still creating a good sleep environment.
 You can use blackout shades or curtains to make the sleeping environment dark, especially if your neighborhood is well-lit during the night.

 Think about what items don't belong in the bedroom.
 The only things that should be on your nightstand are the items you use before bed, such as a book or alarm clock.
 The rest you can store somewhere else to create a calm and relaxing sleeping environment.
 Try to find a place for every item so that the environment in your bedroom is more suitable for sleeping.